KarlaMonterrubioG/CompRisksVignettes/README.md

 **Instructions**

-If you have not done so already, [install Docker](https://www.docker.com).
-If you are using a Windows computer, you will most likely need support for Windows Subsystem for Linux 2 (WSL2) which requires BIOS-level hardware virtualisation support to be enabled in the BIOS settings.
+If you have not done so already, [install Docker](https://www.docker.com):

+- **If you are using a Windows computer**, you will most likely need support for Windows Subsystem for Linux 2 (WSL2) which requires BIOS-level hardware virtualisation support to be enabled in the BIOS settings.

+- **If you are using a Mac computer**, appropriate versions for the Intel or Apple Silicon chips are available [here](https://docs.docker.com/desktop/install/mac-install/).

 To use the Docker image, clone this repository and go into the directory.